dropfeedback/dropfeedback/README.md

 ### Fork

-First of all, you need to [fork](https://github.com/DropFeedback/dropfeedback/fork) the **DropFeedback** repository to your GitHub account.
+First, you need to [fork](https://github.com/DropFeedback/dropfeedback/fork) the **DropFeedback** repository to your GitHub account.
 You can do this by clicking the Fork button on the top right corner of the repository page.

 ### Clone